Covenant rolls past Rappahannock County to remain unbeaten

 The Covenant football team struck quickly Friday with a 19-yard touchdown connection between junior quarterback Mark Wamhoff and senior tight end Chase Campbell.

-From the opening whistle, the Eagles never let up, scoring 52 points unanswered with the help of tremendous special teams and defensive play en route to a 61-6 victory over Rappahannock County on Senior Day.
+From the opening whistle, the Eagles never let up, scoring 52 unanswered points in the first half with the help of tremendous special teams and defensive play en route to a 61-6 victory over Rappahannock County on Senior Day.

 Covenant (8-0) tallied five takeaways and a blocked punt in the game.

-Sophomore Ryan Steeper had a strong showing in his first-ever start at cornerback for the Eagles, finishing with two interceptions — including one that he took back for a pick-six — as well as one tackle for loss.
+The strong defensive effort was anchored by sophomore Ryan Steeper, who had a strong showing in his first-ever start at cornerback for the Eagles, finishing with two interceptions — including one that he took back for a pick-six — as well as one tackle for loss.
 Steeper amassed those gaudy stats while playing the entire game with a cast on his left arm, but he didn’t let that stop him from making big plays for his team.

 While Steeper shined on defense, Wamhoff led the way for the Covenant offense with an outstanding performance under center.
 The junior completed 19-of-23 passes for 251 yards, six touchdowns and three two-point conversions.